 If you are a new mama, then you want to do the best thing for your baby.
 If you are a breastfeeding mom, then you want to avoid things that could interfere with breastfeeding.

-I’ll try to clear things up so you can make a decision about giving a pacifier to a breastfed baby.
+I’ll try to clear things up so you can make an informed decision about giving a pacifier to your baby.

 DO PACIFIERS HURT BREASTFEEDING?